IOPConnect

 Can I apply if I already have a teaching qualification from a country outside the UK?

-If you already have a teaching qualification in a country which is recognised as having equivalence to Qualified Teacher Status (QTS) in England, you cannot apply for Teacher Training.
+If you already have a teaching qualification in a country which is recognised as having equivalence to qualified teacher status (QTS) in England, you cannot apply for teacher training.

 Potential trainees who may already be eligible to receive QTS under the conditions described above should email [email protected] or read the guidance at Qualified teacher status (QTS): qualify to teach in England and Routes to Qualified Teacher Status (QTS) for teachers and those with teaching experience outside the UK for more information.